odoo/documentation/point_of_sale/posbox/index.rst

 Setup the Point of Sale
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Make sure to activate the right Posbox related options in the Point of
+To setup the posbox in the Point of Sale go to :menuselection:`Point
+of Sale --> Configuration --> Settings` and select your Point of
+Sale.
+Scroll down to the ``Hardware Proxy / PosBox`` section and
+activate the options for the hardware you want to use through the
-Sale configuration.
-Specifying the IP of the Posbox is recommended (it
+posbox.
+Specifying the IP of the Posbox is recommended (it is printed
-is printed on the receipt that gets printed after booting up the
+on the receipt that gets printed after booting up the posbox).
+When
-posbox).
-When the IP is not specified the Point of Sale will attempt
+the IP is not specified the Point of Sale will attempt to find it on
-to find it on the local network.
+the local network.

 If you are running multiple Point of Sales on the same Posbox, make sure
 that only one of them has Remote Scanning/Barcode Scanner activated.

 It might be a good idea to make sure the Posbox IP never changes in
 your network.
-Refer to the router documentation on how to achieve
+Refer to your router documentation on how to achieve
 this.

 Launch the Point of Sale